-Communication when working remotely is especially difficult.
+Communication when designing an app remotely is especially difficult.
 Most experts agree that 70-93% of all communication is nonverbal.
 Working remotely, the team lacks this valuable way of connecting to each other, which means that they need a simple and efficient communication system.

 - Focus on video calls

-Video gives a little control and discipline.
-You will be sure that your team-members listen to you carefully, and are not having lunch, smoking or taking a shower.
+The video gives a little control and discipline.
+You will be sure that your team members listen to you carefully, and are not having lunch, smoking, or taking a shower.
 First, select only those calls that you definitely can’t do without and make them by means of video.
 Then use as much video communication as possible.
-This point is stressed by all teams that have an extensive and successful remote working experience.
+This point is stressed by all teams that have extensive and successful remote working experience.

 - Share information flows

 Make an agreement on in which cases you communicate by a planner, when you write emails when you use messengers, and so on.

 “Now tell me how you understand what you need to do”.
 Record in writing the results of verbal communication.

 Schedule meetings and plan what’s going to be discussed in advance.
 It saves time.